 DS-U1-G (Kosmos 108) [Yuzhnoye]

-The DS-U1-G satellites were two Soviet satellites which were launched in 1966 as part of the Dnepropetrovsk Sputnik programme.
-They were 291 kg spacecrafta, which were built by the Yuzhnoye Design Bureau, and were used to study the effects of solar activity on the upper atmosphere.
+The DS-U1-G satellites were two Soviet satellites which were launched in 1966 and 1967 as part of the Dnepropetrovsk Sputnik programme.
+They were 291 kg spacecrafts, which were built by the Yuzhnoye Design Bureau, and were used to study the effects of solar activity on the upper atmosphere.

 Kosmos carrier rockets were used to launch the satellites into low Earth orbit from Kapustin Yar.
 Upon successfully reaching orbit, the satellites received Kosmos designations.